-Recently, Madame Noire got the chance to hear from Logan Ury, the Director of Relationship Science at Hinge, about why now more than ever people are experiencing “FODA,” a phenomenon that stands for the “fear of dating again.”
-Down below, the expert also shared tips on what you can do to confidently put yourself back out into the dating world in case you’re been feeling nervous too.
+Madame Noire recently got the chance to hear from Logan Ury, the Director of Relationship Science at Hinge, about why now more than ever people are experiencing “FODA.”
+For those not in the know, it’s an acronym that stands for a phenomenon known as the “fear of dating again.”
+Down below, the expert also shared tips on what you can do to confidently put yourself back out into the dating world in case you’ve been feeling on edge about it.

-Giving some added context to our conversation as she chatted with us, Ury highlighted that “dating has always been an anxiety-provoking experience because you’re putting yourself out there, there’s a fear of rejection, and you’re very vulnerable.”
-That being said, she noted, “But after a year of being in a pandemic and living with lockdown restrictions, a lot of people are feeling even more anxious than before about dating.”
+Giving some added context to our conversation, Ury highlighted that “dating has always been an anxiety-provoking experience because you’re putting yourself out there.
+There’s a fear of rejection, and you’re very vulnerable.”
+Moreover, she went onto mention that, “after a year of being in a pandemic and living with lockdown restrictions, a lot of people are feeling even more anxious than before about dating.”

-Realistically, since the pandemic many people have put their dating lives on hold altogether.
-For those that chose to continue seeking romance, they’ve been navigating a different dating scene than the one pre-corona — with many of the romantic interactions being sought out or conducted online and through dating apps as opposed to being in-person because of the pandemic’s restrictions.
-Regardless, whether it’s been over a year since you’ve been in the dating game and you’re anxious about hopping back in, or you’re just generally feeling awkward about dating slowly veering back to being “IRL” now that restrictions are lessening and people are getting vaccinated, Ury explained she and the Hinge team have known for some time that people are having stress surrounding dating in the era we’re in now.
-According to her, that’s how the dating app ended up coining the term FODA to begin with.
+Whether it’s been over a year since you’ve been in the dating game and you’re anxious about hopping back in, or you’re just generally feeling awkward about dating slowly veering back to being “IRL” now that restrictions are lessening and people are getting vaccinated, Ury explained she and the Hinge team have known for some time that people are having stress surrounding dating in the era we’re in now.
+According to her, that’s how the dating app ended up coining the term “FODA” to begin with.

-Importantly, another great tip Ury shared is that you should try your best not to become consumed by your anxieties, especially when you’re on the date itself.
-According to her, remaining present during your romantic interaction (whether virtual or in real life) and listening to what the other person is saying so that you can make good conversation with them are both things you can do to feel more confident as you start dating again.
+Another great tip Ury shared is that you should try your best not to become consumed by your anxieties, especially when you’re on the date itself.
+Remaining present during your romantic interaction — whether virtual or in real life — and listening to what the other person is saying so that you can make good conversation with them are both things you can do to feel more confident as you start dating again.